Chapter 09

 TradeoffLess consistent across a team

-ChoiceAgent pin
+ChoiceStand-in pin

-Best forSpecialist stand-ins or campaign-specific identities
+Best forSpecialist Stand-ins or campaign-specific identities

-TradeoffNeeds maintenance when agents multiply
+TradeoffNeeds maintenance when Stand-ins multiply

 ChoiceTeam pin policy